-The California Collaborative for Public Health Research (CPR3) unites community members, researchers and policymakers to improve the health and lives of all Californians.
-Using an equity-centered approach, CPR3 strengthens public health research collaboration across California through three pillars:
+The California Collaborative for Public Health Research (CPR3) unites community-based organizations, healthcare providers, researchers, state and local public health practitioners, and policymakers to improve the health and lives of all Californians.
+Using an equity-centered approach, CPR3 strengthens public health collaboration and research across California through three pillars:

 - Prioritizing and advancing policy-relevant public health research, including disease modeling and advanced analytics